KCL-BMEIS/OOP/week2A.md

 --

-If you follows the conventions taught on this course, the above rules will always work for you
+If you follows the conventions taught on this course, the above rules should always work for you

 ---